johndowns/sandbox/sandbox/gamedev/unity/azure-event-hubs-unity.md

 This has been tested with the following Unity exporters.
 Others may work -- we haven't tested every platform, so please let us know if you've had success!

 * Windows Standalone
-* Mac Standalone (with Unity 2017.2.0p3)
+* Mac Standalone
-* UWP (.NET)
+* UWP (IL2CPP)
+* iOS
 * Android (Mono)
 * Unity Editor
-* iOS (the `link.xml` file in the `Assets` sample folder works around an IL2CPP issue dealing with [bytecode stripping](https://docs.unity3d.com/Manual/IL2CPP-BytecodeStripping.html))

 ## Known Issues and Limitations

 There are a few known issues and workarounds.

-### Unity and SSL support
+### Unity and SSL support for Unity 2018.1

 > [!WARNING]
-> Due to a Unity limitation, HTTPS requests using the standard .NET networking stack (i.e. not using UnityWebRequest) will fail due to Mono's empty certificate store.
+> Due to a Unity 2018.1 limitation (fixed in 2018.2), HTTPS requests using the standard .NET networking stack (i.e. not using UnityWebRequest) will fail due to Mono's empty certificate store.
 To workaround this, you will need to modify the **ServicePointManager.CertificatePolicy** with a custom CertificatePolicy which will accept all certificates as shown.
 >
 >**This means that data transfer will happen in an insecure manner.**